stewartbryson/gradle-snowflake/src/markdown/README.md

 Unfortunately, it doesn't yet look for a config file in all the places that SnowSQL does.
 Instead, it looks in this order:

-1. `<HOME_DIR>/.snowsql/config`
+1. A custom location of your choosing, configured with the `--snow-config` option in applicable tasks.
-2. `./snow-config` (Useful in CI/CD pipelines, where secrets can be easily written to this file.)
+2. `<HOME_DIR>/.snowsql/config`
-3. A custom location of your choosing, configured with the `--snow-config` option in applicable tasks.
+3. ./snow-config` (Useful in CI/CD pipelines, where secrets can be easily written to this file.)

 The nested
 [`applications` DSL](https://s3.amazonaws.com/stewartbryson.docs/gradle-snowflake/latest/io/github/stewartbryson/ApplicationContainer.html)